Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 Instead of storing the current state, the database stores the individual events leading to changes.
 This allows one to recreate the state of anytime and gives one an audit trail.

-In the materialised view, the current state is stored to allows for quick look-ups for the current state.
+In the materialised view, the current state is stored to allow for quick look-ups for the current state.

-This also allows data that is eventually consistent, which can enable heavily distributed system to track data.
+This also allows data that is eventually consistent, which can enable heavily distributed systems to track data.

 ### Command Query Response Segregation (CQRS)

 One challenge of a service-oriented architecture can be to optimise for read and write operations.
 The idea behind CQRS is to provide separate paths for write and read operations.
-This can allows to scale the read and write part separately.
+This allows to scale the read and write part separately.
 This is useful for applications which have a disproportionate number of read or write requests.

 ![image-20240320093257241](./res/Cloud%20Native%20Application/image-20240320093257241.png)